 Document Review - Criminal background checks were requested for ten veteran staff that had been employed for more than five years.
 All ten criminal background checks were completed less than five years ago.
-Completed criminal background checks were reviewed for three veteran contract staff.
-Two of the three criminal background checks were completed less than five years ago.
-One was more than five years old and did not meet the standard.
-The facility ordered a new criminal background check that was completed as a corrective action.
+Completed criminal background checks were reviewed for eight contract staff that had been providing services for more than five years.
+All eight were completed less than five years ago.

-f-g) Policy Review - CoreCivic policy 14-02 states "The 14-2H Self-Declaration of

-Sexual Abuse/Sexual Harassment form shall be completed by current employees and contractors on an annual basis to serve as verification of the fulfillment of his/her continuing affirmative duty to disclose any sexual misconduct as described in this policy.
+f-g) Policy Review - CoreCivic policy 14-02 states "The 14-2H Self-Declaration of Sexual Abuse/Sexual Harassment form shall be completed by current employees and contractors on an annual basis to serve as verification of the fulfillment of his/her continuing affirmative duty to disclose any sexual misconduct as described in this policy.
 The annual signature shall be in lieu of having the form completed as part of an annual review process.
 The completed 14-2H form shall be retained in each employee's personnel file."